openvinotoolkit/nncf/examples/torch/object_detection/README.md

 om scratch.

 #### Validate your model checkpoint
-To estimate the test scores of your model checkpoint use the following command:
+To estimate the test scores of your trained model checkpoint use the following command:
 `python main.py -m test --config=configs/ssd300_vgg_voc_int8.json --data <path_to_dataset> --resume <path_to_trained_model_checkpoint>`
 If you want to validate an FP32 model checkpoint, make sure the compression algorithm settings are empty in the configuration file or `pretrained=True` is set.